victorbiga/engineering-management/README.md

 Quote:

-- "If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.", Antoine de Saint-Exupery
+> If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.
+>
+> – Antoine de Saint-Exupery

-- "Management is doing things right; leadership is doing the right things.", Peter Drucker
+> Management is doing things right; leadership is doing the right things.
+>
+> – Peter Drucker

+> The people who work for you have three resources: time, energy, and give-a-fuck.
+Time is the cheapest.
+It replenishes one hour every hour.
+Energy is more expensive.
+When you're out you need lots of time off to recharge.
+Once give-a-fuck is burned, it's gone forever.
+>
+> – @leftoblique

 ![](./pictures/calvin_and_hobbes_style.gif)